izwaxrai/Saved_Orders/README.md

 # 🍟 Saved Orders 🍔

-This project is about a saved orders function that allows people to save their orders for future use.
+This project is about a saved orders function that allows people to save their orders. (including their beverages and food).
+This feature is designed to enhance convenience and streamline the ordering process for regular and occasional diners.